Bardolph-Automation-Inc/bardolph/docs/web_server.rst

 Manifest
 ========
+The UI is controlled by the contents of the manifest.
+Using the list of scripts, the web app builds a list of colored boxes, each of which is a link to URL that, when accessed, causes a script to be run.

 The file `manifest.json` in the `scripts` directory specifies the list of scripts that will be available on the web site.
 That list also contains metadata for the scripts, mostly to control the appearance of the web page.